JaxForReal/jasm2/README.md

 # Jasm2
 Compiled with `rustc 1.12.0-nightly (0ef24eed2 2016-08-10)`

-## ToDo

-- [x] Branching Syntax
-- [x] How to handle nested functions and declarations?
-- [x] How to pass data to syscalls without hardcoded argument addresses?
-- [x] Retrieve data at non-32bit addresses, between cells (sort of done with bit operations)
-- [x] Consider using i32 instead of u32 for memory cells (decided against)
-- [x] Write tests for parser
-- [ ] Write tests for Vm
-- [x] Fix enumerate() not working when building function_table and data operations
-- [x] Remove need for semicolons at end of lines
-- [x] ASCII value types
-- [ ] New parser for a machine syntax that is easy to compile to (but less readable)
-- [x] imports or links to other jasm files
-- [ ] syscall for reading environment arguments
-- [x] gui syscalls (see below, doing graphics output instead)
-- [ ] Ability to package as exe (with interpreter included?)
-- [ ] different arrow syntax
-- [ ] New name to not conflict with JVM Bytecode Assembler
-- [x] ability to define constants, and other preprocessor directives
-- [ ] A stdlib written in jasm, for pushing and popping on a stack, and string printing options
-- [x] Ability to give a printStream to vm, so it can output to tests or stdout
-- [ ] Graceful panics when parsing fails
-- [x] Graceful panics on vm error
-- [x] memory mapping for graphics output
-- [ ] memory mapping for mouse location, keys pressed, other SDL events
-- [ ] syscalls for input events
-- [x] ability to run in either console or graphics mode
-- [ ] convert all print_XXXX syscalls to a single print syscall

 # Documentation
 ## General
 An array of 2048 memory cells are provided for your program.
 Each cell is an unsigned 32 bit number.
 Commands are not comma separated, command separation is inferred.
 This allows the convienence of two commonly grouped commands on one line eg `1 -> 0 syscall setmode`.